TomasVotruba/tomasvotruba.com/packages/blog/data/2023/2023-02-14-how-can-we-generate-unit-tests-part-3-how-to-ask-davinci-and-codex-to-get-the-right-answer.md

 <br>

 Great!
-Now that we have the bare code, let's **jump to the fun part - prompting** ↓
+Now that we have the bare code, lets **jump to the fun part - prompting** ↓

 <br>

 ## 2. Asking DaVinci

-The prompt is a question - it can be short string like "What is the best way to learn Laravel 10", or in our case - long as the provided PHP code that we want to test.
-To keep our code clear, we'll add prompt contents to the `prompt.txt` file and load it's file contents:
+The prompt is a question - it can be a short string like "What is the best way to learn Laravel 10", or in our case - long as the provided PHP code that we want to test.
+To keep our code clear, we'll add prompt contents to the `prompt.txt` file and load its file contents:

 ```php
 $result = $client->completions()->create([